-Solar has come down in price a lot over the last couple years; however, it is still out of reach for a lot of people.
-There are different tax credits available that can help cut down the out of pocket costs of solar and provide an incentive to installing solar.
+Solar has come down in price a lot over the last couple of years; however, it is still out of reach for a lot of people.
+There are different tax credits available that can help cut down the out-of-pocket costs of solar and provide an incentive to installing solar.
 Here is a basic overview of the federal tax credit available to residences and businesses alike.

-Residential Federal Tax Credits include solar electric, solar hot water, wind turbines, geothermal heat pumps and fuel cells.
-There is no maximum on most of these for the credit and it is 30% all the way around.
+Residential Federal Tax Credits include solar electric, solar hot water, wind turbines, geothermal heat pumps, and fuel cells.
+There is no maximum on most of these for the credit and it is 26% (updated 2021) all the way around.
 There is more information on DSIREUSA’s website along with Energy Star and you will need to fill out IRS Form 5695.

 Solar is completely feasible, but make sure you jump on board while the financial help is still available.
 What other questions about going solar do you have?
 Let me know below and I’ll make sure to answer them.